 - Work with your child to select a sports coach or physical trainer with whom he or she would most enjoy working, which would keep him or her interested in continuing his or her participation.

-- Have a qualified strength and conditioning coach do a health and fitness evaluation on your child.
+- Having a qualified and conditioning coach does a healthy and fitness evaluation of your child.
 They will look at his or her health and medical history, range of motion, muscle imbalances, cardio-vascular fitness, and strength.
 They may also do a sports-specific assessment to help your child set fitness goals that match his or her interests.

 - If you need to, talk to a qualified dietician about the best way to eat to reach your future fitness and sports-specific goals.

-- Where appropriate, consult with an appropriate sports medicine doctor and/or physiotherapist to ensure suitable medical guidance, either as a result of prior injuries and/or for any sports-specific goals.
+- Where appropriate, consult with an appropriate sports medicine doctor and/or physiotherapist to ensure suitable medical guidance, either because of prior injuries and/or for any sports-specific goals.

-If any of the above concerns come up, it is best for your child’s immediate and long-term health and fitness to talk to the fitness, health, and/or medical professionals listed above.
+If any of the above concerns come up, it is best for your child’s immediate and long-term health and fitness to talk to the fitness, health, and medical professionals listed above.

 So, your child’s chosen sports and/or other physical activities can continue to be fun, challenging, and competitive in the most positive and healthy way possible, reducing his or her risk of injury and unnecessary psychological stress, allowing for optimal physical growth and muscle strength, better eating habits, and a faster recovery from any kind of injury.